to09/Basic-Dictionary-GUI-app/README.md

 1. Search word definition on one click.
 2. Store your search word or favourite word in Database.

-This is basic dictionary developed using python development language with tkinter gui tool.
+This is basic dictionary developed using python development language with tkinter gui tool also connected to sqlite3 database.